 Only for as long as it’s needed.

 Guidance on how long that will be is provided by the public health authorities in whichever part of the country you live in.
-In England, for example, it is 21 days.
+It is usually recommended that you retain this information for 21 days.
 Once that period is up you must dispose of the information securely.
 That means shredding paper records or permanently deleting digital files, for example.

-In the context of contact tracing, all you need to do is record the information the customer or visitor provides you in an accurate way.
-If you believe that the information is wrong or out of date, you can ask the customer or visitor for clarification.
+In the context of contact tracing, all you need to do is record the information the customer or visitor provides to you in an accurate way.
+In isolated incidences, if you reasonably believe that the information is wrong or out of date, you can ask the customer or visitor for clarification.

 We appreciate that some people may provide false information.
 However, as long as you accurately record the information provided, you are likely to meet your requirements in terms of accuracy under data protection law.